Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 “There’s not mush-room for me to fit!”
 Photo by Facebook.com/mendocinocoastbotanicalgardens

 Enjoy a cozy stay by the ocean at the Beachcomber Motel and Spa on the Beach.
-Furry guests are greeted with a welcome treat, doggie breakfast pack, bed sheet and towel, and waste bags.
+Furry guests are greeted with a welcome treat, a doggie breakfast pack, a bed sheet and towel, and waste bags.
 Fido can also meet other traveling canines at the on-site dog park.